-The School has a Volunteer Policy which requires all volunteers to:
+The School has a Volunteer Policy which requires all volunteers to meet set criteria, including:

-- Complete a Volunteer Agreement Form relating to qualifications and experience and areas of interest - Complete an online Responding Risks of Harm Abuse & Neglect Education and Care (RRHAN-EC) program. - Complete a Working With Children Screening Check (WWCC) - Provide COVID-19 Vaccination certification - Undertake appropriate induction training, if required (a copy of the Volunteers Induction Handbook is available).
+- Complete a Volunteer Agreement Form relating to qualifications and experience and areas of interest - Complete an online Responding Risks of Harm Abuse & Neglect Education and Care (RRHAN-EC) program. - Complete a Working With Children Screening Check (WWCC) - Undertake appropriate induction training, if required (a copy of the Volunteers Induction Handbook is available).